TianaBrittany/Flight-Delay-and-Cancellation-Analysis/README.md

 ORDER BY avg_delay DESC;

 ### 3. Delay Patterns by Time of Day
+Classified scheduled departures into morning, afternoon, and evening windows to analyze delay trends.

 SELECT
   CASE
     WHEN CAST(strftime('%H', scheduled_departure) AS INTEGER) BETWEEN 5 AND 11 THEN 'Morning'